OfficeDev/script-lab/DOGFOOD.md

 # Dogfooding Instructions

+To switch to Script Lab React, you first need to be in the **Beta** version of today's Script Lab.
+The extra layer of redirection is to ensure that people don't accidently end up in the new experience until it's ready.

 ## Step 1 - Open Script Lab's About Page

 You can do this by clicking opening the code editor and clicking the about button in the bottom left corner.